Kaedenn/noita-teleport/README.md

 # Dependencies

-This mod requires [Noita-Dear-ImGui](https://github.com/dextercd/Noita-Dear-ImGui/releases/latest), which _must_ be above this mod in the load order.
+This mod requires `Noita-Dear-ImGui`, which _must_ be above this mod in the load order.
+This mod can be found by searching the Noita Mod Workshop (not Steam Workshop!) for "Noita-Dear-ImGui".
+It's also downloadable via the Noita discord.

 # Installation